Amitro123/automation-service/spec.md

 - Document common troubleshooting scenarios

-### [2024-03-08]
+### [2024-02-29]
-- **Summary**: Removed `CURRENT_STATUS.md`, `E2E_DIFF_TEST.md`, and `E2E_MONITORING_GUIDE.md` files.
-These files were related to end-to-end testing and monitoring and are no longer necessary.
-This commit also addresses a silent failure in the code review process.
+- **Summary**: Improved logging in `orchestrator.py` for grouped PR handling.
+Added length calculations for README, spec, and review content to the log messages for more informative output.
+Also, added explicit handling of edge cases for the `truncate_string` utility function.
-- **Decisions**: The removal of the monitoring guide and related files simplifies the project structure.
-The focus is now on the core functionality and streamlining the automation process.
+- **Decisions**: Optimized logging for clarity and efficiency by calculating lengths only once.
+Enhanced the `truncate_string` function by explicitly handling edge cases for negative `max_length` and empty input strings.
-- **Next Steps**: Continue debugging code review failures by checking server logs and adding more logging to the review provider.
+- **Next Steps**:  Monitor the logs to ensure the new logging provides the intended clarity.